Agape Lodge: Hubbard–Northrup–Parsons business venture of 1946

 Left "flat broke" by this defrauding, Parsons was incensed when he discovered that Hubbard and Sara had left for Miami with $10,000 of the money; he suspected a scam but was placated by a telephone call from Hubbard and agreed to remain business partners.
 When Crowley, in a telegram to Germer, dismissed Parsons as a "weak fool" and victim to Hubbard and Sara's obvious confidence trick, Parsons changed his mind, flew to Miami and placed a temporary injunction and restraining order on them.
 Upon tracking them down to a harbor in County Causeway, Parsons discovered that the couple had purchased three yachts as planned; they tried to flee aboard one but hit a squall and were forced to return to port.
 Parsons was convinced that he had brought them to shore through a lesser banishing ritual of the pentagram containing an astrological, geomantic invocation of Bartzabel—a vengeful spirit of Mars.
 Parsons initially attempted to obtain redress through magical means, carrying out a "Banishing Ritual of the Pentagram" to curse Hubbard and Northrup.
 He credited it with causing the couple to abort an attempt to evade him:

 Parsons subsequently resorted to more conventional means of obtaining redress and sued the couple on July 1 in the Circuit Court for Dade County.
 His lawsuit accused Hubbard and Northrup of breaking the terms of their partnership, dissipating the assets and attempting to abscond.
 The case was settled out of court eleven days later, with Hubbard and Northrup agreeing to refund some of Parsons' money while keeping a yacht, the Harpoon, for themselves.

 Northrup was able to dissuade Parsons from pressing his case by threatening to expose their past relationship, which had begun when she was under the legal age of consent.
 Hubbard's relationship with Northrup, while legal, had already caused alarm among those who knew him; Virginia Heinlein, the wife of the science fiction writer Robert Heinlein, regarded Hubbard as "a very sad case of post-war breakdown" and Northrup as his "latest Man-Eating Tigress".

 Parsons was ultimately compensated with only $2,900.
 Hubbard, already married to Margaret Grubb, bigamously married Sara and went on to found Dianetics and Scientology.

-End of the Agape lodge
+Final years: 1947 to 1949

 Parsons sold the Parsonage to developers for $25,000 under the condition that he and Cameron could continue to live in the coach house.
 Parsons appointed Roy Leffingwell to head the Agape Lodge, which would now have to meet elsewhere for its rituals.
 Agapé Lodge continued in Southern California until 1949, after which the Lodge ceased to hold regular meetings.

-Members and notable associates
+Notable members and associates

+Members initiated into O.T.O. before the establishment of the lodge included: